 As much as I liked my Starbucks gift card, it still wasn’t the best present my husband ever gave me.
 That honor belongs to a picture he drew for me as a birthday gift before we were even dating.
 It was a big, elaborate, surreal image featuring real and imaginary creatures jamming on real and invented instruments.
 Seeing how much work he’d put into creating something special just for me completely won my heart.

 If you want to melt your gal’s heart just as effectively, a handmade gift is the way to go.
 Don’t worry if you can’t draw.
-Your gift can be anything you make yourself using whatever skills you have.
+Anything you make yourself, using whatever skills you have, will make her feel special.

 If you’re not good at expressing yourself, borrowing someone else’s words can help.
 Just search for “love quotes” online.
 There’s a wealth of wise sayings about love and romance, from Nicholas Sparks’ “You are, and always have been, my dream” to Zelda Fitzgerald’s “Nobody has ever measured, not even poets, how much the heart can hold.”